fundraiser

-0% complete
+1% complete

 $50,000 Goal

-Securing access to resources for the success of Black farmers in the Greater Sacramento, CA Region
+Securing access to resources for the success of Black farmers in the Greater Sacramento, CA Region.

+California’s future depends on food security, regenerative land stewardship, and strong local food systems.
 Ujamaa Farmer Collective is a 501(c)(3) nonprofit organization working to expand access to land, agricultural infrastructure, and cooperative economic models in the Greater Sacramento region.
-We support farmers and agriculture-curious individuals in building viable, community-rooted farming enterprises.

-• Securing long-term land access for cooperative farming
+Securing long-term land access for Black farmers

-• Building shared infrastructure, tools, and production systems
+Building shared infrastructure, tools, and production systems

-• Providing hands-on, experiential agricultural education
+Providing hands-on, experiential agricultural education

-• Creating pathways for youth and emerging growers to engage in food production
+Creating pathways for youth and emerging growers to engage in food production

-• Strengthening local food resilience through collaboration
+Strengthening local food resilience through community engagement

 See(d) the future of farming.
 Join us today.